• Skip to primary navigation

 Price Includes

 Outfitters will provide all the camping and river related safety equipment, along with plenty of fresh food, non-alcoholic beverages and snacks.
-However there are some outfitters that will ask you to supply your own camping and sleep gear.
-Typically these outfitters will also have an option to rent a camp/sleep kit for an additional cost.
+However you will need to rent or supply your own camping and sleep gear.
 Transportation to the put-in point and take-out point from/to your start city is included.

 Westwater Canyon Weather